tranquochuy93/nestjs-grpc-example/README.md

+### Debug
+In grpc-js, a "call" is represented by multiple objects that are responsible for different parts of making the request.
+The "Created child" logs are just each object creating the next object in the chain.
+The subchannel call is the lowest level object, interacting directly with HTTP/2 streams.

 ### Compression
 Clients can now send compressed messages, and servers can now receive compressed messages.
 Support for sending compressed messages from servers is still pending.